vasi1432/javascript01/README.md

 25-- To find longest word from a string using custom code

 26--To find vowels and its count in a given string

+30--find first duplicate element from an array

+31--uppercase for each first letter of a word

+32--check ending of the string

+33--to find the largest element of 2d array